awslabs/graphstorm/docs/source/graph-construction/gs-processing/example.rst

 GSProcessing expects the input files to be in a specific format that will allow us to perform the processing and prepare the data for partitioning and training.
-GPartition can handle the output by the GSProcessing.
+GPartition then takes the output of GSProcessing to produce graph files ready for training.

 The data files are expected to be: